 1. Schedule Regular Dental Check-ups

 Maintaining regular visits to your dentist is considered crucial following dental implant surgery.
-These check-ups might help your dental professional monitor the healing process and possibly help with the successful integration of your implants with your jawbone:
+These check-ups might help your dental professional monitor the healing process and support the long-term success of your implants.

 2. Adopt a Tailored Oral Hygiene Routine